dylannirvana/hello-docker/README.md

 ## Image > container workflow

 ### Clone working application
 `git clone git@github.com:dylannirvana/hello-docker.git`
 `cd hello-docker`

 ### Cat Dockerfile
 Using Linux, create and populate Dockerfile
 `cat > Dockerfile`
 `FROM node:alpine`
 `WORKDIR /app`
 `COPY . /app`
 `RUN npm i`
 `CMD ["node", "app.js"]`
 ctr-D to escape

-_NOTE: To view contents of a file and see you actually wrote to it using cat command _`cat filename`_
+NOTE: To view contents of a file and see you actually wrote to it using cat command _`cat filename`_

-_From_ is the most important piece of information here.
+By far, _from_ is the most important piece of information here.
 You are building an image based on a particular Linux build (containing Node) from Docker Hub.
 You create a working directory, copy everything to it, run an npm install, and creating a run command called "node".

 NOTE: To view application in code editor, type _`code .`_ (I had to configure this behavior in Visual Studio, but it is a fairly common syntax)